-Households in these villages spent an average of three to five percent of their monthly budget on each child’s schooling, with annual private school fees averaging about Rs 1,200 (approx. US$ 20).
+Households in these villages spent an average of 3 to 5 percent of their monthly budget on each child’s schooling, with annual private school fees averaging about PKR 1,200 (approx. US$20).
 While learning levels were generally low, test scores varied greatly across schools and private schools had higher test scores on average.
 At the beginning of the study, parents’ perceptions of school quality were aligned with patterns in the test scores, though there was room for improvement.
 School enrollment varied by gender, with average village enrollment rate around 76 percent for boys and 65 percent for girls.

 Details of the intervention